Jumbax/BubbleSpace/README.md

 ### Functions:

-- GetWidthTargetValue(): return a 0-1 value that represent how much space your actor has around him, in the horizontal plane, based on the HorizontalRaysDistance value
+- GetWidthTargetValue(): return a 0-1 value that represent how much space your actor has around him, in the horizontal plane, based on the HorizontalRaysLength value
-- GetHeightTargetValue(): return a 0-1 value that represent how much space your actor has around him, in the vertical plane, based on the VerticalRaysDistance value
+- GetHeightTargetValue(): return a 0-1 value that represent how much space your actor has around him, in the vertical plane, based on the VerticalRaysLength value
-- GetHorizontalRaysDistance(): return the horizontal raycast width length
+- GetHorizontalRaysLength(): return the horizontal raycast width length
-- SetHorizontalRaysDistance(const float InHorizontalRaysDistance): set your custom horizontal raycast width length
+- SetHorizontalRaysLength(const float InHorizontalRaysLength): set your custom horizontal raycast width length
-- GetVerticalRaysDistance(): return the vertical raycast width length
+- GetVerticalRaysLength(): return the vertical raycast width length
-- SetVerticalRaysDistance(const float InVerticalRaysDistance): set your custom vertical raycast width length
+- SetVerticalRaysLength(const float InVerticalRaysDistance): set your custom vertical raycast width length
 - IsDrawingHorizontalRays(): return true if the component is drawing the horizontal raycast
 - ShouldDrawHorizontalRays(const bool InShouldDrawHorizontalRays): set true if you want to draw the horizontal raycast
 - IsDrawingVerticalRays(): return true if the component is drawing the vertical raycast
 - ShouldDrawVerticalRays(const bool InShouldDrawVerticalRays): set true if you want to draw the vertical raycast
 - IsDrawingShape(): return true if the component is drawing the cone shape
 - ShouldDrawShape(const bool InShouldDrawShape): set true if you want to draw the cone shape
-- ToggleShape(): toggle the ShouldDrawShape, if it’s true will became false and viceversa
+- ToggleDrawShape(): toggle the ShouldDrawShape, if it’s true will became false and viceversa
 - ToggleDrawHRays(): toggle the ShouldDrawHorizontalRays, if it’s true will became false and viceversa
 - ToggleDrawVRays(): toggle the ShouldDrawVerticalRays, if it’s true will became false and viceversa